medvedevden1s/.net/fundamentals/operators-and-expressions/pointer-related-operators.md

 // Address of the variable: 6C1457DBD4
 ```

-The address-of operator can only be used with fixed variables - those that won't be moved around by the garbage collector.
-Local variables (like those on the stack) are fixed by default.
+The operand of the `&` operator must be a fixed variable - one that resides in a storage location unaffected by the garbage collector.
+Local variables (like `number` in the example above) are fixed because they reside on the stack.

-For variables that might be moved by the garbage collector (like fields in objects), you need to use the `fixed` statement:
+For variables that can be moved by the garbage collector (like object fields or array elements), you must use the `fixed` statement to temporarily pin them in place:

 ```csharp
 unsafe